 Stock option grants are viewed by the Committee as an important means of aligning the interests of management and employees with the interests of shareholders.
 All of our outstanding stock options have performance-based vesting provisions: the stock options vest at a rate of 50 percent when a specified earnings-per-share target is achieved, and the remaining 50 percent when a second, higher specified earnings-per-share target is achieved.
 Prior to 2018, there was no minimum time-based factor in the vesting of our stock options.
-Beginning in 2018, the Committee changed the vesting thresholds from an earnings per share target to a pre-tax earnings per share target, and also implemented minimum time periods for vesting (see "2018 Committee Actions and Awards," below).
+Beginning in 2018, the Committee changed the vesting thresholds from an earnings per share target to a pre-tax earnings per share target, and also implemented minimum time periods for vesting (see "2019 Committee Actions and Awards," below).
 Option awards are generally determined by the Committee in December of each year.
 Our CEO reviews with the Committee the option grants for each executive officer, other than himself, as well as the option grants for the other employees.
 The Committee then deliberates and establishes the specific option grants and finally submits these option grant amounts to the entire Board for ratification.

-2018 Committee Actions and Awards
+2019 Committee Actions and Awards

-Award of 2018 Incentive Compensation
+Award of 2019 Incentive Compensation

-For 2018, our Board and the Committee chose to fix the maximum aggregate amount for the non-equity incentive compensation award pool (the "Maximum Bonus Pool") as 120% of the total target non-equity incentive compensation for all executive officers eligible for incentive compensation as of December 2018 if we achieved a pre-tax EPS target of \$3.70 in 2018.
+For 2019, our Board and the Committee chose to fix the maximum aggregate amount for the non-equity incentive compensation award pool (the "Maximum Bonus Pool") as 120% of the total target non-equity incentive compensation for all executive officers eligible for incentive compensation as of December 2019 if we achieved a pre-tax EPS target of \$3.70 in 2019.
 In addition, our Board and the Committee established profit and sales goals for each of our business units.
-If our 2018 pre-tax EPS differed from \$3.70, the target non-equity incentive compensation award pool would be increased or decreased at the discretion of the Committee.
-For comparative purposes, our pre-tax EPS in 2017 were \$3.43.
-Our pre-tax EPS in 2018 were \$3.81, approximately 103% of the \$3.70 target EPS.
-The Committee determined that, based on its discussion of our performance and that of our business units, markets and individuals, as well as the revenue and sales results of our business units, the amount to be awarded should be less than the Maximum Bonus Pool but generally equal to the aggregate target amount of our executive officers, with amounts of non-equity incentive compensation awards above target level to those executive officers whom the Committee felt had achieved superior performance during the year.
-In the aggregate, the non-equity incentive compensation awards made to all executive officers by the Committee were approximately 108% of their aggregate target amount and 90% of the Maximum Bonus Pool.
-The aggregate amount of non-equity incentive compensation awarded to our executive officers was approximately 98% of the aggregate non-equity incentive compensation awards made to our executive officers in 2017.
+If our 2019 pre-tax EPS differed from \$3.70, the target non-equity incentive compensation award pool would be increased or decreased at the discretion of the Committee.
+For comparative purposes, our pre-tax EPS in 2018 were \$3.70.
+Our pre-tax EPS in 2019 were \$4.04, approximately 109% of the \$3.70 target EPS.
+The Committee determined that, based on its discussion of our performance and that of our business units, markets and individuals, as well as the revenue and sales results of our business units, the amount to be awarded should be less than the Maximum Bonus Pool but generally equal to the aggregate target amount of our executive officers, with amounts of non-equity incentive compensation awards above target level to those executive officers whom the Committee felt had achieved superior performance during the year and less than target for those that did not.
+In the aggregate, the non-equity incentive compensation awards made to all executive officers by the Committee were approximately 107% of their aggregate target amount and 89% of the Maximum Bonus Pool.
+The aggregate amount of non-equity incentive compensation awarded to our executive officers was approximately 110% of the aggregate non-equity incentive compensation awards made to our executive officers in 2018.

-In December 2018, the Committee received our CEO's views on the 2018 performance of the senior executives (other than himself) and their market or business units, as well as his recommendations for non-equity incentive compensation awards and stock option grants for the senior executives and their units.
-The Committee considered the 2018 pre-tax EPS of \$3.81 as compared to the \$3.70 target and discussed, among other things:
+In December 2019, the Committee received our CEO's views on the 2019 performance of the senior executives (other than himself) and their market or business units, as well as his recommendations for non-equity incentive compensation awards and stock option grants for the senior executives and their units.
+The Committee considered the 2019 pre-tax EPS of \$4.04 as compared to the \$3.70 target and discussed, among other things: